OWL 7 Features

 There are over forty different OWL Reports divided into eleven topics or themes which allow users to amass data specific to their desired interest.
 Screen Reports are also available for a fast way of generating printable reports of the data screens.
 All Reports are designed to provide users with complete flexibility and ease of use in generating virtually any data set.
 The Report Console with its easy to use filters permits users to quickly create and customize a compiled data grid for export, printable report, and map display.
 Default settings provide certain data columns, sorting, and formatting for every report.

 Many reports have been enhanced and new ones added such as “Idle Wells”.
 This report shows users which wells have potential liability for decommissioning under BOEM guidelines.

 OWL 7’s much improved mapping system generates any map for the Gulf of Mexico faster and easier than ever before with more colorful and informative displays.
 The new Map Console makes it simple to create and customize a map using theme settings with its color scheme filters.
 Users also have greater flexibility in displaying the map contents from changing their colors and patterns to placement and font size for posted data.
-An expanded array of tools are now available to measure distance and area while annotating any map with lines, polygons, quarter/quarter illustrations, and areas of interest.
-Text boxes can also added separately or attached to any annotation on the map.
+An expanded array of tools are now available to measure distance and area while annotating any map with lines, polygons, points, circles, quarter/quarter illustrations, and areas of interest.
+Text boxes can also be added separately or attached to any annotation on the map.